-St.Peter's C.E.
-(VA) Junior School has been an established part of the community for over 150 years and has strong links with St. Peter's Church (situated opposite the school).
-The school has grown over the years from a 'village' school into a C of E Church School which serves a much wider community.
+St.Peter's Church of England Junior School has been an established part of the community for over 170 years (the original buildings date back to 1845).
+The school has strong links with St. Peter's Church which is situated opposite the school.
+The school has grown over the years from a 'village' school into a Church of England School which serves a much wider community.

-The school buildings comprise of four blocks, having expanded in line with the area growing from a village to a suburb.
+The school buildings, once upon a time as four blocks, is now on the whole joined up with modern classrooms to reflect today's society.
+The school has expanded in line with the area growing from a village to a suburb.

 As a Church School we aim to provide a Christian, caring, supportive, fun and successful learning environment, which is rooted in Christian values.

-This basically means that we are a church school.
-The C.E stands for 'Church of England,' The 'VA' stands for 'Voluntary Aided' which relates to the amount of control the school governors and Church have in running the school.
+This means that we are a church school.
+The C.E stands for 'Church of England.'

 In practical terms it also means that we work very closely with our Church (St. Peter's) and Reverend Alicia.

 At least twice a term the whole school attends Church.
 Children who want to, participate in a service, normally led by Reverend Alicia.
-Parents are invited back into school after this service.
-Reverend Alicia also visits school to take assemblies.
+Parents and carers are invited to attend all services where refreshments are served before and after each service.
+Reverend Alicia also visits school to lead us in collective worship.